Raagh/angular-karma_test-explorer/README.md

 - Supports multi-root workspaces(only one angular app per workspace).
 - Adds CodeLenses to your test files for starting and debugging tests.
 - Adds Gutter decorations to your test files showing the tests' state.
+- Adds line decorations to the source line where a test failed.
 - Loads values from user karma.conf.js (some get removed to make the explorer work correctly).
 - Detects configuration changes and reload tests automatically.
 - Allows configuration for different type of workflows: Angular project path, project type, karma.conf path, default project name for multiple projects inside one root.
-- Forwards the console output from Karma to a VS Code output channel.
+- Forwards the console output from Karma to a VS Code output channel(Test Explorer Logs).

 ## Getting started